DannieBGoode/opensx70/_posts/2018/08/2018-08-28-SEEED_again_prototype7.md

 Next I should replace the mosFET chip in the PCB by the specified one.

 I had indicated in the BOM file (Bill of Materials) that the mosFET apropriate for the solenoids (both) is [AO3404](http://www.aosmd.com/pdfs/datasheet/AO3404.pdf).
 Nothing fancy really.
+Marked "A09T".

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/08/open_SX70-PCBA_Mosfet-01.jpg)